Costor/nvmpi-obs-streamFX/README.md

 This is a documentation plus the source files I created / modified in order to build a version of [obs-studio](https://obsproject.com) that uses the nvidia nvmpi hardware encoder available e.g. on the nvidia jetson series (at least on the jetson series, nvidia nvmpi replaces the well known nvenc hardware encoder).
 It relies on the integration of [nvmpi into ffmpeg](https://github.com/jocover/jetson-ffmpeg) and on the [obs-StreamFX plugin](https://github.com/Xaymar/obs-StreamFX) to make the nvmpi hardware encoder available in obs-studio.

-To this end I had to add a handler for nvmpi to StreamFX which I provide here for the benefit of whoever wants to build nvmpi support into obs-StreamFX (it is essentially a slightly modified copy of StreamFX's nvenc handler).
+To this end I had to add a handler for nvmpi to StreamFX which I provide here for the benefit of whoever wants to build nvmpi support into obs-StreamFX (it is essentially just a slightly modified copy of StreamFX's nvenc handler).

 # Limitations
-This is not a maintained project, but documents the solution I built for me and am using as of February / March 2021 on nvidia jetson nano 4GB with Ubuntu 20.04
+This is not a maintained project, but documents the solution I built for me and am using as of February / March 2021 on nvidia jetson nano 4GB and Ubuntu 20.04 with the kind support of [Xaymar](https://github.com/Xaymar/obs-StreamFX/issues/470).
-with the kind support of [Xaymar](https://github.com/Xaymar/obs-StreamFX/issues/470).
 It can not become part of the StreamFX package as least as long there is no maintainance which I cannot provide due to lack of capacity and resources.

-So as development of StreamFX, jetson-ffmpeg and obs-studio go on, you might be required to do modifications on your own.
-Also the nvmpi-into-ffmpeg integration is an ongoing effort which may have functional limitations.
+So as development of StreamFX, jetson-ffmpeg and obs-studio continue, you might be required to do modifications on your own.
+Also the nvmpi-into-ffmpeg integration is an ongoing effort where functional limitations may exist.

-No jetson specific dependencies have come to my attentaion, so it would probably work in other environments with nvmpi encoder hardware where an integration into ffmpeg / libavcodec exists.
+No jetson specific dependencies have come to my attention, so it would probably work in other environments with nvmpi encoder hardware where an integration into ffmpeg / libavcodec exists.

 # Documentation